iSEE/iSEE2018/README.md

 ## TCGA

 This tour is launched by the `tcga_app.R` script.
+The only pre-requisite to run this script is that the current working directory is set to the `tours/` folder.

 The script fetches the TCGA data set from the Bioconductor [ExperimentHub](http://bioconductor.org/packages/release/bioc/html/ExperimentHub.html) in the form of an `ExpressionSet`, and performs a small number of preprocessing steps (e.g., PCA, _t_-SNE) before launching the app and the tour.

 **Note:** the first time that the script is run, it may take a few extra minutes, as it downloads and caches a copy of the data set if you haven't one already.
 Subsequent runs of the script will launch the tour significantly faster, as they will use the locally cached data set.
-See the documentation of the [ExperimentHub](http://bioconductor.org/packages/release/bioc/html/ExperimentHub.html) for further details.
+Refer to the documentation of the [ExperimentHub](http://bioconductor.org/packages/release/bioc/html/ExperimentHub.html) for further details.

 ## PBMC 4K